ibm-cloud-docs/vpc/cr-update-table.md

       }
       ```

       If `route_internet_ingress` is set to `true`, this routing table is used to route traffic that originates from the internet.
-For this to succeed, the VPC must not already have a routing table with this property set to `true`.
+For the routing to succeed, the VPC must not already have a routing table with this property set to `true`.

 For documentation about the `ibm_is_vpc_routing_table` resource, see the [Terraform Registry](https://registry.terraform.io/providers/IBM-Cloud/ibm/latest/docs/resources/is_vpc_routing_table).{: external}